Skip to main content

 Post-Baccalaureate Graduate Certificate in Library Information Specialist

-The Post-Baccalaureate Library Information Specialist Certificate provides 24 hours of coursework that prepares teachers to work in school libraries.
+The Post-Baccalaureate Library Information Specialist Certificate provides 18 hours of coursework that prepares teachers to work in school libraries.
 The program is available to certified teachers and to students who have completed the bachelor's degree and are working on their initial certification.
 It is designed to help students receive endorsement as Library Information Specialist and to pass the Illinois content area examination.
-The course of study requires satisfactory completion of the following courses: TCH 414 (within the first two semesters of enrollment), TCH 416, TCH 440, TCH 442, TCH 444, TCH 445, either TCH 449 or TCH 454, and three more elective credit hours in library science-related courses.
+The course of study requires satisfactory completion of the following courses: TCH 416, TCH 440, TCH 442, TCH 445, TCH 449, and TCH 454.
 Some of these courses may apply as electives to a degree program.
 Information on admission is available from the School of Teaching and Learning.

 Commonly Used Links